MalitsPlus/HoshimiToolkit/README.md

+This repo is archived.

 # What is this repo

-This repo contains some of my researches related to reverse-engineering for some certain Unity games.
+This monorepo contains some of my researches related to reverse-engineering for some certain Unity games.

 ## What is in sub-directories

-Each directory in this repo is independent, with a README in corresponding directory.
+Each directory in this repo can be considered independent, you can find more detailed information described in the README inside there.
-For now 2 projects are available:

-* ipr - IDOLY PRIDE **(Archived)**
-* lapis - Lapis Re:LiGHTs **(Archived)**

 ## DISCLAIMER